matclab/automattermostatus/README.md

 license, shall be licensed as above, without any additional terms or conditions.

+### Development

+You shall use `cargo nextest` to run the tests locally as some of them, notably for windows, are not thread safe, and we use specific `nextest` configuration in `.config/nextest.toml` to ensure correct sequencing.

 ### Issues
 You may open issues or feature requests on [the gitlab issue